-Writers should limit the content of the <note> element to discussing the condition, cause, and a solution expressed in a single step.
-If the content of the solution requires a list, then the writer should redesign the content so that the instructions are in a separate troubleshooting topic.
+Writers should limit the content of the <note> element to discussing the condition, cause, and remedy expressed in a single step.
+If the content of the remedy requires a list, then the writer should redesign the content so that the instructions are in a separate troubleshooting topic.